-How to use adjustable and big curly bracket in LaTeX?
+How to use adjustable and large curly brackets in LaTeX?

 \documentclass{article}